ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: The ImmerIris Dataset

 \subsection{Data Acquisition}

-We collect NIR ocular images from human subjects with a general-purpose VR headset equipped with specifically developed acquisition software.
-The headset features dual-eye displays to show acquisition instructions and off-axis cameras to capture images.
-The setup is organized to mimic immersive VR/AR experiences in the real world.
-All subjects are volunteers who provided informed consent, received no honorarium, and had no personal details recorded.
-In general, the subjects are adults aged 20-40 years, with a nearly balanced biological sex distribution.
-The data acquisition was approved by the institutional review board (IRB).
+We collect NIR ocular images from human subjects using a general-purpose VR headset (Skyworth Pancake XR) equipped with custom-developed acquisition software.
+The headset features dual-eye displays to show instructions to the wearer and side-mounted cameras to capture off-axis images.
+The setup closely mimics real-world immersive XR experiences.
+All subjects are volunteers who provided informed consent, received no monetary compensation, and had no personal details recorded.
+Demographically, they are Asian adults aged 20-40 years, with a nearly balanced biological sex distribution.
+The data acquisition procedure was approved by the institutional review board (IRB).

-Unlike in controlled setups where users are instructed to stop and gaze at designated sensors, the immersive setup introduces two distinctive sources of variation that recognition systems must handle robustly.
-First, gaze direction differs with visual content on VR displays or with real-world interaction in AR, leading to varying camera-eye geometries.
-Second, illumination conditions change with display brightness in VR or with environmental light in AR.
-To account for these factors, our acquisition protocol acquires a large number of ocular images with substantial gaze angle and illumination variations from each subject.
+Immersive iris recognition differs from the controlled setup in three distinctive challenges, as discussed in~\cref{sec:intro}.
+The first is \textit{perspective distortion}, which is deliberately reproduced in our acquisition setup using side-mounted cameras.
+Second, images from the same eye exhibit \textit{intra-subject variations} due to environmental and user behavioral changes, most notably in illumination and gaze direction: \textit{Illumination} often varies with screen brightness or ambient lighting, while \textit{gaze direction} changes depending on displayed visual content and user interaction.
+Our acquisition process captures these two factors by collecting ocular images with explicit variations from each subject.

-Specifically, during acquisition, subjects wear the headset and view a 3$\times$3 grid of red squares numbered 1-9, along with a live camera preview that assists with proper positioning, as shown in~\cref{fig:acquisition}.
-After a quick adjustment to ensure that the ocular regions are centered within the cameras' field of view, the subjects sequentially pause and gaze at each square, thereby mimicking real-world gaze variations.
-At each gaze point, the headset automatically adjusts display brightness across 11 levels, from darkest to brightest, and captures 5 ocular images per eye at each level with a resolution of 640$\times$640.
-This procedure simulates changes in ambient illumination and induces natural variation in pupil size.
-In total, 110 images are captured per gaze point and 990 per subject for both eyes.
-The dataset enrolls 546 subjects and comprises 540,540 ocular images.
-It will be publicly released to support further research in this field.
+Specifically, during acquisition, subjects wear the headset and view a 3$\times$3 grid of red squares numbered 1-9 on the screen, along with a live camera preview that assists proper device wearing, as shown in \cref{fig:acquisition}.
+The subjects are instructed to sequentially gaze and pause at each square to imitate real-world gaze variations.
+At each gaze point, the headset automatically adjusts the screen brightness across 11 levels, from the darkest to the brightest, to simulate illumination changes that affects imaging and induces natural pupil size variations.
+It captures 5 ocular images per eye with a resolution of 640$\times$640 at each level.
+In total, 990 images are captured per subject for both eyes combined under varied conditions.
+The dataset enrolls 546 subjects and initially comprises 540,540 ocular images.
+It will be publicly released to support future iris recognition researches.